GNOME/jhbuild/README.rst

 Refer to the JHBuild manual for a complete list of JHBuild commands and options.
 The common ones are:

-jhbuild bootstrap
+**jhbuild bootstrap**

 The bootstrap command installs a set of build utilities.
 The build utilities include autoconf , automake and similar utilities.
 The recommended method to install the build utilities is via your distribution's package management system.
 The bootstrap should only be used if the build utilites are not provided by your distribution's package management system, for example on Mac OS.

-jhbuild build [--autogen] [--clean] [--dist] [--distcheck] [--ignore-suggests] [--no-network] [--skip=module...]
-  [--start-at=module] [--tags=tags] [-D date] [--no-xvfb]
-  [--try-checkout] [--no-poison] [--force] [--build-optional-modules] [--min-age=time] [module...]
+**jhbuild build [--autogen] [--clean] [--dist] [--distcheck] [--ignore-suggests] [--no-network] [--skip=module...] [--start-at=module] [--tags=tags] [-D date] [--no-xvfb] [--try-checkout] [--no-poison] [--force] [--build-optional-modules] [--min-age=time] [module...]**

 The build command builds one or more packages, including their dependencies.

 If no module names are provided on the command line, the modules list from the configuration file will be used.

 -a, --autogen
   Always run autogen.sh before building modules.
 By default, autogen.sh will only be called if the top-level makefile is missing.
 Otherwise, JHBuild relies on the package's makefiles to detect if configure needs to be rebuilt or rerun.

 -c, --clean
   Run make clean before building modules.

 -d, --dist
   Run make dist after building modules.

 --distcheck
   Run make distcheck after building modules.

 --ignore-suggests
   Do not build soft dependencies.

 -n, --no-network
   Do not access the network when building modules.
 This will skip download or update stages in a build.
 If a module can't be built without network access, the module build will fail.

-  -s, --skip=module,...
+-s, --skip=<module,...>
   Do not build the listed modules.
 Used to skip the building of specified dependencies.

-  --tags=tag,...
+--tags=<tag,...>
   Ignore modules that do not match tag.
 Modules are automatically attributed a tag matching the name of the module's module set.

 -t, --start-at=module
   Start at the named module rather than at the beginning of the list.
 This option is useful if the build was interrupted.

 -D date
   If supported by the underlying version control system, update the source tree to the specified date before building.
 An ISO date format is required, e.g. "2009-09-18 02:32Z".

 -x, --no-xvfb
   Run graphical tests on the actual X server rather than in a simulated Xvfb.

 -C, --try-checkout
   If the build fails, and if supported by the version control system, force a checkout and run autogen.sh before retrying the build.

 -N, --no-poison
   If one or more of a module's dependencies failed, this option forces JHBuild to try to build the module anyway.

 -f, --force
   Build the modules even if policy states it is not required.

 --build-optional-modules
   Modules listed as optional dependencies, may not be required to build the module.
 This option forces JHBuild to build optional dependencies.

 --min-age=time
   Skip modules installed more recently than the specified relative time.
 The time string format is a number followed by a unit.
 The following units are supported: seconds (s), minutes (m), hours (h) and days (d).
 For example, --min-age=2h will skip modules built less than two hours ago.

-jhbuild buildone [--autogen] [--clean] [--distcheck] [--no-network] [-D date] [--no-xvfb] [--force] [--min-age=time] module...
+**jhbuild buildone [--autogen] [--clean] [--distcheck] [--no-network] [-D date] [--no-xvfb] [--force] [--min-age=time] module...**

 The buildone command is similar to build, but it does not build the dependent modules.
 It is useful for rebuilding one or more modules.

-jhbuild sanitycheck
+**jhbuild sanitycheck**

 The sanitycheck command performs a number of checks to verify the build environment is okay.

-For details of all jbhuild's command line options: jhbuild --help
+For details of all jbhuild's command line options:

+  jhbuild --help

 Reporting Bugs